 If you store legal documents, architectural plans, or design work, flat file cabinets are essential.
 These have shallow horizontal drawers, usually 1-3 inches deep, stacked in a tower configuration.
 They keep large papers flat instead of folded or rolled.

 Supplies like extra pens, staplers, folders, and labels need somewhere to live.
 The top drawer of your file cabinet can include a divided organizer.
-Or use a separate small supply cabinet if you have room.
+Or use office supplies organizers to create a dedicated storage area.
+Tape dispensers for office efficiency and envelope sealing machines for mailrooms can be stored nearby for quick access.

 For home offices that double as living spaces, you might want file cabinets that hide your storage.
 There are designs that look like regular dressers or credenzas with file drawers hidden behind doors.